whikernel/evtx2splunk/README.md

 - `--input`: Folder containing EVTX files to parse or unitary file
 - `--index`: Splunk index to push the evtx
 - `--nb_process`: Number of ingest processes to create.
 Default to number of cores
-- `--keep_chache`: Keep JSON cache for future use - Might take a lot of space
+- `--keep_cache`: Keep JSON cache for future use - Might take a lot of space

+## Improvements to come
+- Use the `evtx` python binding instead of the binaries
+- Add the possibility to dynamically add fields
+- Add the possibility to dynamically change the computer name
+- Add the possibility to recreate an already-existing index